kldtz/vmn/README.md

 * Add and review cards on the command line.
 * Freely set the time for the next review or use the default.
-* Cards are kept in simple human-readable CSV files that you can keep under version control.
+* Cards are kept in simple human-readable CSV[^1] files that you can keep under version control.
 * No statistics, no menus or buttons, nothing but plain text.

 ## Installation